Zigus25/ToDoApp/README.md

 # ToDoApp
 by: Maciej Zygmunt
 ## General info
-This is project that combine three apps
+This is project that combines three apps
 * ToDo list
 * Notebook
 * Schedule